-While you are waiting, you can use any extra time in a positive way to ensure your child is as healthy as possible before their surgery.
+While you are waiting, you can use any extra time in a positive way to ensure your child is as healthy as possible before their spinal surgery.

 This can reduce the risk of complications, support their recovery and benefit their long-term health.
-Here are the ways that your child and whole family can put yourself in the best possible place to have your surgery.